-A friend of mine recently had their Facebook account disabled, which is generally done when an account is flagged as possibly violating Facebook's Terms and Policies, such as the Rights and Responsibilities and/or Community Standards.
+A friend of mine recently had their Facebook account disabled, which is generally done when an account is flagged as possibly violating Facebook's Terms and Policies, such as the Terms of Service and/or Community Standards.

 This peaked my curiosity about how Facebook chooses to resolve these types of disputes.
 Plus, I wanted to see if I could help a friend out.
 So I started by looking for the answers to two questions I like to ask when a dispute arises between a person and a company:

 What are the internal dispute resolution mechanisms? and,